Amey Wagh

 Amey Wagh (born 13 November 1988) is an Indian actor known for his work in Marathi films such as Popat, Faster Fene, Muramba, Girlfriend.
 He was recently seen portraying Kushal in season 2 of Sacred Games and Balvir Subeir in Asur- Welcome to Your Dark Side and Asur 2.
 He is received numerous accolades including two Maharashtra State Film Awards and a Filmfare Award Marathi.

 Early life

-Wagh studied in Brihan Maharashtra College of Commerce, Pune.
+Wagh was born on 13 November 1988 in Pune, Maharashtra.
+He studied in Brihan Maharashtra College of Commerce, Pune.
 He began actively participating in play competitions since he began college.
 He lived in a joint family in Pune, consisting of around 65 members.
 His family was in the transport business.